Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 High deductibles and diabetes

-For people living with type 1 diabetes, high medical costs are a fact of life.
-With insurance, people with type 1 diabetes (T1D) will spend on average over $10,000 a year managing their condition2.
-And without insurance, the costs for someone with type 1 diabetes can reach as high as $45,000 per year3.
-If you have a high deductible and T1D, maxing out your deductible is inevitable.
+For people living with diabetes, high medical costs are a fact of life.
+With insurance, people with diabetes will spend on average over $10,000 a year managing their condition.
+And without insurance, the costs for someone with diabetes can reach as high as $45,000 per year.
+If you have a high deductible and diabetes, maxing out your deductible is inevitable.
 If you have a chronic condition, choosing a plan with a low deductible is almost always the best way to go.
 It is important to check with your insurance company before signing up to see if your current medications and devices are covered.
 If you have a certain pump, continuous glucose monitor (CGM), or brand of insulin that you are using and do not want to switch, you may need to stay with your current insurance company.
-For more information on health insurance plans, check out Beyond Type 1’s guide.